steve-cronje/wagtail-demo/README.md

 # wagtail-demo
-Basic auth pages can be found at /login, /logout and /register
+Be sure to check myapp.urls to find respective urls for new auth pages

 ### tech. assessment